 Commonly used software for data analysis include:

-*available on some computers in the HSL Learning Commons
+*may be available on some computers in the HSL Learning Commons

 A graphical representation can communicate complex research results in ways that can be more quickly and effectively understood.
 Data visualization engages viewers and thereby increases the capability for communicating research more effectively.
 Visualizations can also be used to improve understanding, analyze complex relationships, explore data to find new connections and improve decision making.
 Here are some links to Health Sciences related data visualization tools.
-For more general tools that are useful for any research area, see the UW Libraries Data Resources guide.

 Some interesting tools for visualization are listed here.